-Join Tim Grey for an in-depth discussion in this video Using desktop applications, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Using desktop applications, part of Learning Windows 8.

 Many of the applications you'll likely use with Windows 8 operate in the desktop environment.
 And that means you'll have a slightly different experience, compared to the applications that run essentially directly within the start screen environment.
 Those are generallly refered to as metro applicaitons.
 You can certainly access the desktop simply by clicking on the desktop tile in the start screen and then choose applications, for example launching an application from a desktop shortcut or from the file explorer.
 But generally speaking, it's simpler to just launch those desktop applications directly from the start screen.
 Let's take a look at how we can configure those applications.
 To begin with, if we scroll over to the right.